The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

-In Table \ref{tab:sample}, we outline the properties of the GAPlanetS sample.
-Because of the importance of varied gap radii to the interpretation of evidence for embedded planets in these systems, we report both the NIR and sub-mm gap radii and, where available, gas cavity radii, in Table \ref{tab:sample}.
-Reviews of the literature on individual objects in the sample are provided in Appendix \ref{sec:targets}, including details about previous evidence for and characterization of protoplanets in these systems.
+In Table \ref{tab:sample}, we outline the physical properties of the GAPlanetS transitional disk sample.
+Because of the importance of varied gap radii to the interpretation of evidence for embedded planets in these systems, we report both the NIR and sub-mm gap radii in Table \ref{tab:sample}.
+Reviews of the literature on individual objects in the sample are provided in Appendix \ref{sec:targets}, including details about previous evidence for and characterization of protoplanets.

 Of the known transitional disks, relatively few are around sufficiently bright stars for natural guide star adaptive optics imaging.
-The selection criteria for the initial GAPlanetS sample were: (a) an R-band magnitude brighter than 11, (b) a declination less than +30\,deg such that the object is visible from Magellan, and (c) a previously resolved NIR gap or cavity at a separation of at least 0.1" from the central star.
-After a successful pilot observation of LkCa 15 (R=11.6), the guide star magnitude requirement was relaxed to R$<$12 and 5 additional objects were added to the sample (including PDS 70, which was not at the time known to host protoplanets).
-Only two of these additional objects were successfully observed due to weather and time constraints.
+The selection criteria for the initial GAPlanetS sample were: (a) an $r$'-band magnitude brighter than 11, (b) a declination less than +30$^\circ$ such that the object is visible from Magellan, and (c) a previously resolved NIR gap or cavity at a separation of at least 0$\farcs$1 from the central star.
+After a successful pilot observation of LkCa~15 ($R$=10.7), the guide star magnitude requirement was relaxed to $R<$11 and five additional objects were added to the sample (including PDS~70, which was not at the time known to host protoplanets).
+Only two of these additional objects were successfully observed due to weather and time constraints, for a total of 14 targets in the GAPlanetS sample.